Stoky1/petar-rickandmorty/README.md

 <<<<<<< HEAD
 # Petar Rick and Morty App

-This is a web application that fetches and displays data from the [Rick and Morty API](https://rickandmortyapi.com/).
+This is a web application that fetches and displays data from the [Rick and Morty].
 It allows users to explore the characters from the Rick and Morty universe, view detailed information about each character, and filter the results based on various criteria.

 ## 🚀 Features